 Grid Reference: ST 492 512 O.S.
 Map: 182 Size: 10.7 hectares (26 acres)

 The reserve lies above Rodney Stoke Woods National Nature Reserve (NNR) and next to Draycott Sleights and House Ground (Somerset Wildlife Trust Reserves), on the Mendip ridge above Draycott.

 - Turn up New Road by the old Methodist Chapel (now flats)

 - Proceed up this steep narrow lane for three-quarters of a mile

-- Park on left beside entrance to Draycott Sleights reserve (Somerset Wildlife Trust)
+- Park on left beside the entrance to Draycott Sleights reserve (Somerset Wildlife Trust)

 - Cross the road, go through the gate and cross the field ('House Ground') walking slightly uphill

 - The field gate in the far wall is the reserve entrance